AmanSong/song-go-backend/README.md

 # Dev Logs:
-Tried Hosting on Render, Apparently YouTube blocks IP from non resedentials so self hosting is my current option
+Tried Hosting on Render, Apparently YouTube blocks IP from non residential so self hosting is my current option Will look into cloudflare tunnels